 You can find out more about NGCV's approach and activities in Our work.

 You can find out more about the individual organisations on the Members page.

 *Note: NGCV members operated 22 venues and sites up to March 2013.
 The 10 organisations now operate 20 venues and sites acoss Tyne & Wear: BALTIC and BALTIC 39, Centre for Life, Dance City, Live Theatre, Northern Stage, Sage Gateshead, Seven Stories, Theatre Royal and City Hall, Tyneside Cinema and all the Tyne & Wear Archives & Museums venues, which are: Laing Art Gallery, Shipley Art Gallery, Discovery Museum, Great North Museum, Segedunum Roman Fort, Arbeia Roman Fort and Museum, Stephenson Railway Museum, South Shields Art Gallery and Museum, Hatton Gallery.
 TWAM also operates Tyne & Wear Archives from Discovery Museum.
 For links to individual organisations, please see our Members page.

 You can subscribe to our quarterly newsletter on our Contact page, for updates on our activities.

 NGCV partnership principles and practice

 How we work together, our core principles, some examples of what we do are summarised in the following document:

 Our Sharing Protocol explains membership, sets our aims and objectives and also how the partnership works in practice.
 There is also a summary of the challenges and success factors when working in a partnership like NGCV.

 Demonstrating collective impact

 Our annual, independent Economic Impact Assessment helps us better understand and demonstrate our collective impact on the regional economy.
-Headline figures from the most recent report are available in the following summary:
+Headline figures and the most recent report are available on our Impact page